If you’re curious about studying in Sweden next autumn but don’t know where to start, look no further: here’s your guide to the process.

 1. Read about different programmes and universities

 Your first step is to get acquainted with the Swedish university system and the different options you have available.
 See Higher education in Sweden – the basics for a basic overview of what it’s like to study here and Degree programmes for a more in-depth look at your options.
 Once you have an idea of the basics, read up on the different universities in Sweden and consider what type of school would suit you the best.
-And make sure to check out our student stories for inspiration on where your studies in Sweden can take you!
+And make sure to check out the student blog to find what current international students think of living and studying in Sweden.

 2. Choose a programme

-The full list of programmes starting during the autumn 2017 will be available on 1 December 2016, though most universities post their programmes starting from 17 October.
+The full list of programmes starting during the autumn 2018 will be available on 1 December 2017, though most universities post their programmes starting in October.
 While you’re waiting for the full list, you can browse through last autumn’s offering to get an idea of what will be on offer.

 3. Prepare your documents

 Once you’ve chosen a few programmes that you’d like to apply for, it’s time to start preparing your application.
 At Universityadmissions.se you’ll find full application guidelines, including information on all of the documents you’ll need to include with your application.